Bouncing cosmology, $F(T)$ teleparallel gravity and entropy of apparent horizon: Introduction

-The standard model of the universe evolution suffers the problem of the initial singularity which can be solved by using the bouncing cosmology \cite{Mukhanov,Mukhanov1}.
-Bouncing cosmology scenarios were investigated in various approaches \cite{Veneziano,Khoury,Biswas,Saridakis,Brandenberger,Saridakis1,Bojowald,Martin}.
-These scenarios were generalized by considering a periodic sequence of the universe contractions and expansions \cite{Novello}.
-At the same time $f(T)$ teleparallel gravity, which uses the Weitzenb\"{o}ck connection \cite{Weitzenb} (not the Levi-Civita connection), is of great interest because it can explain the acceleration of the universe (the dark energy).
-The field equations in the $F(T)$ gravity \cite{Bengochea,Linder} are the second order which is an advantage compared with $F(R)$ gravity possessing the fourth order equations.
-The spacetime does not have the curvature but has the torsion $T$.
 The Hubble parameter $H$ is negative for the contracting phase before the bounce, and in the expanding phase after the bounce the Hubble parameter $H$ is positive.
 The continuity equation shows that at the bounce point $H = 0$.
-Throughout the transition from contracting to expanding we have $\dot{H}>0$, but for the transition from expansion to contraction $\dot{H}<0$.
+Throughout the transition from contracting to expanding universe we have $\dot{H}>0$, but for the transition from expansion to contraction $\dot{H}<0$.
 We will start from the bouncing scale factor $a(t)$ possessing two parameters, and then derive the Hubble rate $H(t)$.
-A scenario of bouncing cosmology in the early universe governed by $F(T)$ gravity and corresponding to an entropy in the framework of entropic cosmology will be considered.
+A scenario of bouncing cosmology in the early universe governed by $F(T)$ gravity and corresponding to an entropy of the apparent horizon will be considered.

 In the following we have set $c=\hbar=1$.